 Now a small study from the University of Nottingham, U.K., takes a commonsense approach that's not too "radical."
 It says that (why didn't we think of this?) just cutting out half our pork, beef, lamb, veal, and processed meat consumption—smoked, cured, or preserved—can make a positive difference in our health.
 So there!

 It really can help reduce our LDL and that in turn, automatically helps reduce the risk of heart disease.
 It's encouraging news for steak and burger lovers who may find the thought of going without their meat fix intolerable.

 Just Say 'Half'

-The new research, published in the journal Food and Function, also confirms that those study participants whose LDL was highest when the study started saw the most significant drop in LDL numbers, simply by reducing meat consumption by half.
+The new research, published by the University of Nottingham, also confirms that those study participants whose LDL was highest when the study started saw the most significant drop in LDL numbers, simply by reducing meat consumption by half.
 Specifically, the authors said in a statement, the "average drop" was about 10 percent in men, who generally started with the highest numbers and who also had the best results.